6 min read

 Keeping people focused, engaged and eager to work is vital to running a smooth operation and growing your business.

 As a leader, your job is to provide opportunities to motivate your staff.
 But just like engagement, drumming up motivation can’t be forced.
 Instead of taking charge with “militant motivation,” I suggest that the route to reducing workplace fatigue isn’t in regulations, but instead it’s about empowering your employees to be their greatest selves.

 Let’s break this down and learn how put in place employee motivation strategies from the top-down:

-One of the strongest motivators is being recognised.
-Creating a culture of continuous recognition among employees is an important building block on The Engagement Bridge™ ten-step strategic model, but it’s also a way to show your colleagues and direct reports how much their hard (sometimes very hard) work is appreciated by others.
+One of the strongest motivators is being recognized.
+Creating a culture of continuous recognition among employees is an important building block on the Engagement Bridge™ 10-step strategic model, but it’s also a way to show your colleagues and direct reports how much their hard (sometimes very hard) work is appreciated by others.

-Regularly sending eCards via our peer-to-peer employee recognition programme is a simple step to say “thank you” for a job well done, or give a bit of extra encouragement to employees when I know they’re having tough weeks.
+Regularly sending eCards via our peer-to-peer employee recognition program is a simple step to say “thank you” for a job well done, or give a bit of extra encouragement to employees when I know they’re having tough weeks.
 Our WOW wall helps create these ongoing moments as social recognition takes hold with extra “likes” and comments from coworkers.
 Here’s a look at some of our recent shoutouts: